uswds/uswds-site/pages/documentation/migration-V3.md

 {:.border-top-2px.border-base-lighter.padding-top-1}
 By default, a USWDS installation includes every component available to the design system.
 But most projects don't use all these components.
 USWDS 3.0 allows teams to use only the components you need for your project, through the idea of component packages.

 A component package is a self-contained module that includes only code related to a specific component.
-In addition to an omnibus <strong>uswds</strong> package, USWDS 3.0 includes packages for every component available in the design system, and for some features (like fonts) that are common to many components.
+In addition to an omnibus **uswds** package, USWDS 3.0 includes packages for every component available in the design system, and for some features (like fonts) that are common to many components.

-Using individual component packages instead of the <strong>uswds</strong> bundle package can result in a significant reduction in the size of your project CSS and noticeable improvements to compile time.
+Using individual component packages instead of the **uswds** bundle package can result in a significant reduction in the size of your project CSS and noticeable improvements to compile time.

-<strong>Using packages</strong>
+### Using packages

 {:.border-top-1px.border-base-lighter.padding-top-1}
 Include USWDS packages in your Sass entry point to add them to your project.
-By default, USWDS projects forward the <strong>uswds</strong> package to include all the styles available to the design system.
-You will see a line like the following in your Sass entry point when you're using the <strong>uswds</strong> package:
+By default, USWDS projects forward the **uswds** package to include all the styles available to the design system.
+You will see a line like the following in your Sass entry point when you're using the **uswds** package:

 <code>@forward "uswds";</code>

 This adds styles to your project.
-But the <strong>uswds</strong> package is a bundle of many individual component packages.
+But the **uswds** package is a bundle of many individual component packages.
 You probably don't need them all!
-We can unbundle the design system and include only the packages your project needs by replacing the <strong>uswds</strong> \`forward\` with a \`forward\` for each of the component packages included in your site templates.
+We can unbundle the design system and include only the packages your project needs by replacing the **uswds** \`forward\` with a \`forward\` for each of the component packages included in your site templates.

-An example of using replacing the <strong>uswds</strong> package with individual component packages in your Sass entry point would look something like this:
+An example of using replacing the **uswds** package with individual component packages in your Sass entry point would look something like this:

 <pre>
   <code>